Updated for 2022

-From destination festivals at resorts in Mexico to city festivals smack-dab in the middle of places like Chicago and San Francisco, festival goers have never had so many choices throughout the year.
+From destination festivals at resorts in Mexico to city festivals smack-dab in the middle of places like Chicago and Atlanta, festival-goers have never had so many choices throughout the year.
 During the summer, you’ve got multiple options for each and every weekend.

 To help you sift through the seemingly never-ending list of festivals, we’ve assembled this brief guide to American summer music festivals.
-We’ve chosen one festival for each weekend of the summer, from Memorial Day all the way to Labor Day.
+We’ve chosen one festival for just about every weekend of the summer, from Memorial Day all the way to Labor Day.
 Get the important details and choose the festival (or five) that’s the best for you.

 - Location: Three Sisters Park, Chillicothe, IL

-- Volunteer Program: Available, but must sign up by May 1st.
+- Volunteer Program: Available, but must sign up ASAP

 - Camping: Yes, but not car camping.
 RV options are available for purchase as well.

-- Headliners: moe., Umphrey’s McGee, Ben Harper and the Innocent Criminals, STS9, Zeds Dead, Big Gigantic
+- Headliners: moe., Umphrey’s McGee, Smashing Pumpkins, Little Feat, STS9, Zeds Dead, Joe Russo’s Almost Dead

 - Volunteer Program: Yes – info coming soon.